yozhgoor/cargo-temp/README.md

 ```

 When exiting the shell (or your editor) the working tree will be cleaned up.
-Equivalent to `git worktree prune`
+Equivalent to `git worktree prune`.

 ## Settings